saymrwulf/uhd/notes.md

 2023-06-01T21:30:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2023-06-01T06:43:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (uhd) 2023-06-01T21:10:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)
+2003 paper) (uhd) 2023-06-01T21:10:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2023-07-04T03:34:00 - Quick fix, referencing a known issue from the official repo (uhd)